 Location: Tiger Band Hall

 Three clinics will be offered prior to the start of the audition process.
-To attend a clinic, you must register through the 2022 Colorguard Audition Clinic Registration Form.
+To attend a clinic, you must register through the 2023 Colorguard Audition Clinic Registration Form which will be available in early 2023.
 Clinic attendance is not a requirement for auditioning UNLESS you are a returning member.
 Returning members must attend at least one clinic.

 Clinics are open to all high school and college students interested in auditioning.
 Upon arrival you must show your LSU symptom checker approval or fill out a similar form if not a current LSU student.